bGuenes/sbi_model_comparison/readme.md

 7. Update $\theta$ using gradient-based method with $\nabla_ {\theta}\mathcal{L}(\theta)$

 ### Sampling

-We use the Euler-Maruyama method to solve the SDE.
+#### Euler-Maruyama
-The Euler-Maruyama method is a simple and widely used method to solve SDEs.
+To solve the reverse SDE we can use the Euler-Maruyama method. <br>
-It is a first-order method that approximates the solution of an SDE by discretizing the time interval into small steps. <br>
+The Euler-Maruyama method is a simple first-order solver that approximates the solution of an SDE by discretizing the time interval into small steps and is a widely used method to solve SDEs.

 $$
 \mathbf{x}_ {t+1} = \mathbf{x}_ t + \mathbf{f}(\mathbf{x}_ t,t) \Delta t + g(t) \Delta \mathbf{w}